Amiele2006/Task-management-System./README.md

-# Library Management Systsem
+# Task Manager

-A simple system to manage books and members of a library using OOP principles.
+A task manager to create, update, complete, and list tasks.

 Technolgoies used: Typescript, Node JS.